 “Huskies, for instance, are super cute as puppies—and then they grow up,” said Brian Whipple, operations manager at Sonoma County Animal Services.
 “It’s a challenge for folks to keep up with the amount of work the breed requires.
 These are dogs that need a job or a lot of exercise.”

 Proper training can go a long way to help keep LADS with their owners, says Virginia Grainger, Marin Humane’s shelter behavior manager.
 She spoke with the Pacific Sun while working with Billie, a boisterous two-year-old male husky picked up as a stray.

 “When they show up at the shelter, we find that these owner surrenders and strays weren’t trained when they were little,” Grainger said.

 As Billie entered the play area, he jumped up on people.
 However, Grainger quickly had him following commands, using treats as positive reinforcement.
 Within a few minutes, the beautiful boy calmed down, and then gently approached folks for a back scratch and affection.

 Pop culture often plays a role in the proliferation of certain breeds.
 In the early 2000s, Paris Hilton was frequently seen carrying her Chihuahua in a handbag, starting a fashion wave that eventually landed the breed in shelters at record numbers.
-Some believe Game of Thrones, the hit Netflix series featuring dogs that look like huskies, is responsible for the current husky craze.
+Some believe Game of Thrones, the hit HBO series featuring dogs that look like huskies, is responsible for the current husky craze.